raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 --- abstract

-This document defines a new DNS Stateful Operations OPCODE used to communicate operations within persistent stateful sessions, expressed using type-length-value (TLV) syntax, and defines an initial set of TLVs used to manage session timeouts and termination.
+This document defines a new DNS Stateful Operation OPCODE used to communicate operations within persistent stateful sessions, expressed using type-length-value (TLV) syntax, and defines an initial set of TLVs used to manage session timeouts and termination.
 This mechanism is intended to reduce the overhead of existing